AntonHolovin/notes/readme.md

 - Minimum android verion is 2.3.7.
 It will be corrected;
 - App requires virtual keyboard (new note will be added if you will type some text and press back button);
 - App uses sqlite.
 Very simple implementation;
-- App uses nineoldandroids library.
+- Nineoldandroids library;
+- gradle.

 Created by:
 ---